• Home

 by Leslie Kernisan, MD MPH

-Vitamin D Confused by all the back and forth in the media about vitamin D?
+Confused by all the back and forth in the media about vitamin D?

-Don’t be.
-There’s actually a pretty easy and straightforward approach that most older adults can take.
+That said, there is still a pretty easy and straightforward approach that most older adults can take.

-In this post, I’ll explain what I recommend to most of my older patients, and why.
+In this post, I’ll explain what I recommend to most of my older patients, and why it’s important to be careful about taking higher doses of vitamin D3.

-I’ll also address the following frequently asked questions:
+I’ll also address the following vitamin D frequently asked questions:

 • Which type of Vitamin D should I take?